 How Calendars Work in Project 2010?

-There are several types of calendars within the MS Project 2010 system.
-The following is the definition of these calendars that are available:
+There are several types of calendars within the Project 2010 system.
+The following are definitions of available calendars:

-Base Calendar: this is a calendar which may be used to as a template to create other calendars.
+Base Calendar: The base calendar which may be used to as a template to create other calendars.
 A base calendar may also be used as a Project, Resource or Task calendar.

-Project Calendar: The project calendar is the calendar assigned to a project and it will definition for the project what are the working and non-working days for the project.
+Project Calendar: The project calendar is the calendar assigned to a project and it defines the project working and non-working days.
 The default name for the Project Calendar is “Standard”.

-Resource Calendar: Each resource will have their own calendar which may be based off of a base calendar or the project calendar.
+Resource Calendar: Each resource will have its own calendar which may be based off of a base calendar or the project calendar.
 Unique resource calendars may also be created.

-Task Calendar: A task calendar is a calendar which is assigned to task to allow for the scheduling of that task in a unique timeframe.
+Task Calendar: A task calendar is assigned to a task to allow for the scheduling of that task in a unique timeframe.
 For example: tasks which have to occur on a weekend.

-How the calendars are used by the system:
+How the calendars are used by the software:

 RULE: A task will be scheduled based on the Project calendar until a resource is assigned to the task.
-At that time the Resource calendar will control the scheduling of most tasks.
-UNLESS – there is a task calendar assigned which can override the Project and the Resource calendars.
+At that time, the Resource calendar will control the scheduling of most tasks.
+UNLESS – there is a task calendar assigned which will override the Project and the Resource calendars.

-When a project schedule is created a default calendar of “Standard” is applied to the schedule.
+When a project schedule is created, a default calendar of “Standard” is applied to the schedule.
 This is called the project calendar for the project.
-The default values on the Standard calendar are Monday through Friday are working days and working time is 8:00 am to 12:00 pm and 1:00 pm to 5:00 pm daily.
-No holidays are marked on the calendar.
-The Standard calendar is also the calendar that will be viewed in the background of the Gantt Charts.
-The Calendar Options work hand in hand with the Project Calendar to determine number of hours in a day, week and these values should be in sync with each other.
-The Calendar options will be discussion in the next section.
+The default values on the Standard calendar are: Monday through Friday which are working days, and working time is 8:00 am to 12:00 pm and 1:00 pm to 5:00 pm daily.
+No holidays are indicated on the calendar.
+The Standard calendar is also the calendar that will be viewed in the background of the Gantt Chart views.
+The Calendar Options work hand in hand with the Project Calendar to determine number of hours in a day or week and these values should be in sync with one another.
+The Calendar options will be discussed in the next section.

-By default 2 addition calendars are included in the MS Project 2010 software: a 24 hour calendar and a Night Shift calendar.
+By default, 2 additional calendars are included in Project 2010: a 24 hour calendar and a Night Shift calendar.
 Either of these may be used as Project, Resource or Task calendars.

 FAQ’s:

-Q: Why isn’t there any holidays on the calendars?
+Q: Why are there no holidays on the calendars?

-A: This is an international program
+A: This is an international program.
+Holidays vary from country to country.

 Q: Is there the ability to add holidays to a calendar the way they can be added in Outlook?

-A: No – this is not a capability of the system
+A: No – this is not a capability of the software.

-Q: Do I have to recreate the calendar for each project that I create?
+Q: Do I have to recreate the calendar for each project?

-A: No – calendars may be created and saved through the Organizer to use in future projects
+A: No – calendars may be created and saved through the Organizer to use in future projects.

 TIP: The default calendar name for the system is “Standard”.
-If you would prefer to use a different calendar name, each Gantt view will also require changing.
-The change can be made by right clicking in the Gantt view and selecting Non-working time and changing to the calendar to be seen in the view.
+If a different calendar name is selected, each Gantt view will also require changing because Gantt Chart views are set to display the Standard calendar.
+This change can be made by right clicking in the Gantt view and select Non-working time and changing to the calendar to be seen in the view.
+Most users keep the Standard calendar because of ease of use.

-How to Create a Base Calendar
+Creating a Base Calendar

-Creating a new base calendar would give you the ability to create a calendar with the standard values.
-The standard values are:
+Creating a new base calendar gives you the ability to create a calendar with the unique values your projects require.
+The values of the Standard calendar are:

 Monday through Friday are working days